cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 name: cross-team-syntax
 class: compact

-# Cross Team Collaboration Publish and Trigger Syntax
+# Cross Team Collaboration Syntax

-At its most basic, publishing an event is as simple as adding the following step:
-`publishEvent simpleEvent('helloWorld')`.
-In this case, we're using the string 'helloWorld' and any matching listeners will receive it.
+* Publish an event: In this case, we're using the string 'helloWorld' and any matching listeners will receive it.

 ```groovy
 pipeline {